TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaRowReduction.md

 ::::::{prf:proof}

-We can ombine the three properties
+We can combine the three properties

 i. $AA^{-1} = I$, &nbsp; ii. $\det{(AA^{-1})} = \det{A}(A)\det{\left(A^{-1}\right)}$